Pure Henna Hair Dye is Non Metallic Henna

 When you apply henna to your scalp (the skin on your head), henna is boosting your skin’s natural defence systems.

-The henna plant and its beautiful flowers – http://toptropicals.com/catalog/uid/lawsonia_inermis.htm.
+See the henna plant and its beautiful flowers here – http://toptropicals.com/catalog/uid/lawsonia_inermis.htm.

 www.renaissancehenna.com